quangtynu/loopback-next/examples/rest-crud/README.md

 # @loopback/example-rest-crud

-This is a basic example demonstrating how to use default CRUD REST repository and controller with a single model class.
+This is a basic example demonstrating how to use the default CRUD REST repository and controller with a single model class and datasource.

 ## Overview